 While Traveling, the Escape Risk Is Greater

-This would be a good time to get your cats a microchip and ID tag, if they don't already have one.
+This would be a good time to get your cats a microchip and ID tag if they don't already have one.
 Always make sure the microchip information is current before travel.
 Provide a current phone number, preferably a cell phone that you will have with you.
 Anytime you're staying in an unfamiliar place it's always best to have at least two doors between your cat and the outdoors.
-For example in a motel you could keep your cat confined to the bathroom or perhaps even consider a lead and harness for some.
+For example, in a motel, you could keep your cat confined to the bathroom or perhaps even consider a lead and harness for some.

 You May Need Veterinary Care on the Way

 Always take plenty of food and fresh water in the car.
 Before you leave, get copies of your cat's current veterinary records.
-This is especially important for any animals with chronic issues.
+This is especially important for any animal with chronic issues.
 And if your cat is on any medications, be sure to take an ample supply in the original packaging.

 Interstate Travel Requires a Health Certificate

 Any time you cross state lines with an animal, you must have a current health certificate.
 This is issued following a veterinarian's complete physical exam of your cat, ensuring that they are healthy enough for travel and that they have a current rabies vaccination.
 For most states, these certificates are good for 30 days, but it is always good to check with the Department of Agriculture for the state to which you are traveling.

 As you can see, there is a lot to think about before taking your cat on a vacation or a move.
 If your cat is staying home while you travel, consider a pet sitter or a boarding facility such as ours here at Cats Exclusive.
 Feel free to contact us at 206-546-2287 if you have any questions.